 In other words, this perfectly beautiful home cost the buyer $328,000 more to buy and will net at least $445,000 less than my house IF it sells for $2,395,000.
 That’s a whopping $773,000 profit difference.
 Such a difference is astonishing given Moraga is a sought after location where many working professionals who have jobs in San Francisco want to live.
 All this time I thought the entire Bay Area was inflating at a similar pace.
 Not so.

-Some takeaways: There are relative value opportunities all the time if you look beyond what you are used to.
+Some takeaways from listing a house: There are relative value opportunities all the time if you look beyond what you are used to.
 If you can’t afford to buy in the most prime neighborhood, that’s OK!
 You can probably get way more for the same or less if you’re willing to look.
 That’s what I did in 2014 when I decided to look for panoramic ocean view homes in the western part of San Francisco.
 That said, the returns may not be as good.

 Before buying, it’s also important to analyze the fiscal health of the town, city, and state.
 It never would have occurred to me to check a municipality’s finances when its median home price is over $1,000,000.
 If you have a government that mismanages its finances, you can expect tax increases and/or a cut back in services.
 See Chicago as a model city for fiscal mismanagement.